- Austria's international access code is 00; its country code is 43.

 USA (AT&T; 0800-200 288)

 Travellers from outside Europe will need a tri- or quad-band (world) mobile phone for roaming.
 Local SIM cards (about €15) are easily purchased for ‘unlocked’ phones.
+Visitors from the EU can roam freely at domestic prices.

 The Handy (mobile phone) network works on GSM 1800 and is compatible with GSM 900 phones; it is not compatible with systems from the US unless the mobile phone is at least a tri-band model that can receive one of these frequencies.
 Japanese mobile phones need to be quad-band (world phone) to work in Austria.
 Roaming can get very expensive if your provider is outside the EU.